Imayowadavid/Maven-Market-Transactions-Analysis-using-PowerBI-/README.md

 ![](mavendashboard.png)
 ***
  This section comprises the summary of the key metrics used as visuals for data visualization ;
--From the L.H.S ,the matrix visual was used to display the top 30 transactions with respect to product brand alongside the dimension fields that were calculated with Measures.
+- From the L.H.S ,the matrix visual was used to display the top 30 transactions with respect to product brand alongside the dimension fields that were calculated with Measures.
 - Multi-card visuals was used to display the top 3 sales by district so as to generate the top 3 total revenue.
 - Area-chart displays an impressive turn out for the Quantity of goods sold in 1998 compared to 1997
 - The top 3 dominant categories (Partially High school,High school and Bachelors degree holders) of consumers for the top 30 product mostly consumed shows a wide margin .
 ***
 **Recommendation**
 ***
-     The targeted consumers are Partially High school,High school and Bachelors degree holders which implies that the exact brands and  related products that are mostly consumed should be made available in large quantities in district with impressive consumption .
+     - The targeted consumers are Partially High school,High school and Bachelors degree holders which implies that the exact brands and  related products that are mostly consumed should be made available in large quantities in district with impressive consumption .
-      More advertisement and discount sales/promo should be done in the bottom 10 cities with low consumption.
+    -  More advertisement and discount sales/promo should be done in the bottom 10 cities with low consumption.